sergei202/okcoders-backend-2017/week1-prep/homework.md

 We'll use the `randomRange()` function we wrote in [**random.js**](https://github.com/sergei202/okcoders-backend-2017/blob/master/week1-prep/classroom/random.js).

-First simply copy the function into our program and get it working.
+First simply copy the function into `homework.js` and get it working.

 After that is successful, remove the function and then try using `require()` to include our random module and reference our function that way.

 ### Counter

-Finally, create a new program called `counter.js`.
+Let's add a counter to our `homework.js`.

 Create three routes: